-With millions of homes across the country going into foreclosure, it’s important for both buyers and mortgage holders to understand the process.
+With hundreds of homes across the state of Texas going into foreclosure each month, it’s important for both buyers and mortgage holders to understand the process.

 So what is a pre-foreclosure in Fort Worth anyway?

 If you have found yourself in a Pre-Forclosure status you are not alone.
 Many homeowners across America and Fort Worth are facing difficulties making their monthly mortgage payments.

 When a homeowner misses 3-6 consecutive months of mortgage payments, the lending institution will issue a notice of default.
 This is a public notice filed with the court stating that the loan is in default.
 The notice of default is the final action the lender takes before activating the lien and seizing the property in a foreclosure.
 In many cases the homeowner will still have the opportunity to pay the missed payments or to negotiate another agreement.
 If they are unable to do either of those, the lender can and will reposes the property.
 This period of the first phase of the legal proceeding when a borrower is in default is known as “pre-foreclosure.”

 Banks and mortgage lenders typically provide three months for the homeowner to become current.
 Of course this number can vary by bank and situation sometimes.

 If a homeowner fails to make the necessary payments, the bank will foreclose on the home, assuming ownership, and evict the homeowner.
 Thankfully, during this stage of the foreclosure process, a mortgage holder has the opportunity to take advantage of several options to prevent losing their home.

 Pre-foreclosure Options for Borrowers

 You have options that can delay or even prevent losing your home: